s1mcard/SP-Mini-Project-v2/README.md

 # [02] Objectives
 2.01 Control LED using IP
 2.02 Control LED using IR
+2.03 Control LED using BT
-2.03 Update the status of the LED to XAMPP
+2.04 Update the status of the LED to XAMPP

 # [03]BOM
 + WeMOS D1 R1